cpuXguy/vanilla_zeta/README.md

 # vanilla_zeta()
-Riemann Zeta Function Across the Full Complex Plane.
+Riemann Zeta Function Across the FULL COMPLEX PLANE.

+// Define real and imaginary parts for the input.
+// IMPORTANT: The values Re=0.5 and Im=14.134725141734693*i correspond to the first non-trivial zero of the Riemann Zeta function, meaning the result should be approximately = 0 + 0i. const Re = 0.5; // Real part (on the critical line) const Im = 14.134725141734693; // Imaginary part that yields the first non-trivial zero.

+// Define the calculation investment. const calculationInvestment = 0.67; // 0 (minimum) <= value <= 1 (maximum)

+// Define whether result verification is enabled or not.
+// IMPORTANT: For the feature result verification, please visit WWW.ZETA-CALCULATOR.COM const resultVerification = false; // Set 'false' to disable result verification and save calculation time.

-The vanilla_zeta() function calculates the Riemann Zeta function for any complex input and features a user-friendly interface.
+// Call the vanilla_zeta function with the complex input and additional parameters
-It is a single function with intelligent calculation methods, meaning there’s no need to worry about selecting calculation methods – the function automatically determines the best approach to ensure accurate results.

-It’s serverless, built in pure vanilla JavaScript, plug-and-play, and requires no additional libraries – saving you all the extra work!

-Isn’t this exactly what you’ve been looking for?
-I worked hard to generate that!
+// RUN * * * * * *
+const output_array = vanilla_zeta(Re, Im, calculationInvestment, resultVerification);
+// * * * * * * * *

+// Extract the real and imaginary parts from the result array
+// For a more detailed explanation of the output_array, please refer to the 'TEST_vanilla_zeta()' function in the 'ZETA_functionCode.js' file. const result_Re = output_array[0];
+const result_Im = output_array[1];

+// Log the real and imaginary parts in a single console.log statement with the corrected label console.log(`zeta-result(${Re} + ${Im}i) = ${output_array[0]} + ${output_array[1]}i`);

-For detailed usage guide, please visit: WWW.ZETA-CALCULATOR.COM ...a small test method is included after the primary function for immediate testing.
+// For detailed usage guide, please visit: WWW.ZETA-CALCULATOR.COM ...a small test method is included after the primary function for immediate testing.